 The pachinko industry is connected with many ancillary device manufacturers and other related businesses, as well as with pachinko parlors and pachinko/pachislo machine manufacturers.

-Pachinko parlors use systems for feeding balls into pachinko machines.
-In addition, desktop computers play a key role in the operation of pachinko parlors, which collect and analyze game machine data, although such systems are invisible to visitors.
-Balls had to be fed manually during the decade after the end of the Second World War.
-From 1955 to 1964, an automatic ball feeding system was developed to achieve substantial labor savings which contributed to the modernization of operations at pachinko parlors.
+As backbone equipment, pachinko parlors use systems for feeding balls into pachinko machines, and also, desktop computers that collect and analyze operational data, etc. of gaming machines, although such systems are invisible to visitors.
+Although balls used to be fed manually by female employees and others behind the gaming machines, from 1955 to 1964, an automatic ball feeding system was developed to achieve substantial labor savings, which contributed to the modernization of operations at pachinko parlors.
 Modern ball feeding systems are equipped with an automatic ball cleaning function.
 The operating status of each pachinko machine can be monitored in real-time using desktop computers installed in the pachinko parlor.
 The analysis, etc., of customer data linked to the member management system is used to develop pachinko parlor operation strategies.

 In pachinko parlors, there are many ancillary devices: POS systems handling prize exchange data, CCTV cameras used for security purposes, game information disclosure devices and air-conditioning systems to ensure comfortable playing conditions.
 In addition, there are many other items such as automatic cigarette butt recovery devices, coin/bill transfer devices, furniture/fixtures including chairs, not to mention balls/tokens.